FredPont/Single-CellSignatureExplorer/Readme.md

 ![NAR](doc/images/NAR.jpg)

 # Features
-+ High throughput scores computation (see fig 2-3)
++ High throughput scores computation further improved in 2025 (see fig 2-3)

 + Scores can be computed on a basic computer or a supercomputer as well (see benchmark fig 2 and 3)